-Clinical Evidence
+Evidence

-+8Reported median MoCA change in severe impairment group
++8Reported median MoCA change in one subgroup

 5 daysReported length-of-stay difference versus sham VR